MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-locale-language.md

 To change the language of the user interface, go to the **My Settings** page.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md#language).

 > [!NOTE]
-> The choice of languages will be reset to your setting on your Office 365 profile if your administrator synchronises users from Office 365 to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+> The choice of languages will be reset to your setting on your Microsoft 365 profile if your administrator synchronises users from Microsoft 365 to [!INCLUDE[d365fin](includes/d365fin_md.md)].

 Changing the texts that are stored as application data is not part of the multilanguage capability.
 This is an application design issue.
 Examples of such texts are the names of items in the inventory or the comments for a customer.
 In other words, these types of text are not translated.